-- a systematic review and narrative synthesis of relevant literature in health, social care, policy and education in order to develop a conceptual framework of quality use of research evidence; - surveys (n=1725) and interviews (n=29) with Australian teachers and school leaders in order to explore educators' perspectives on using research and using research well in Australian schools; and - co-designing and trialling interventions (such as a 'using research well' professional learning program and selfassessment tool) to improve research use within schools and systems.
+- a systematic review and narrative synthesis of relevant literature in health, social care, policy and education in order to develop a conceptual framework of quality use of research evidence; - surveys (n=1725) and interviews (n=29) with Australian teachers and school leaders in order to explore educators' perspectives on using research and using research well in Australian schools; and - co-designing and trialling interventions (such as a 'using research well' professional learning program and self-assessment tool) to improve research use within schools and systems.

-Taken together, the Q Project's work has generated insights in two main areas that have relevance to the Productivity Commission's Review.
+Taken together, the Q Project's work has generated insights in two main areas that have relevance to the Productivity Commission's Review of the National School Reform Agreement (NSRA).
 These concern: